 Triglav is synonymous with Slovenia.
-This iconic mountain, whose name translates to “Three Peaks” is at the center of the Slovene culture and history.
+This iconic mountain is at the center of Slovene culture and history.
 Climbing to its summit is as much a cultural experience as a physical one.
-A former Slovene president even believed it was the duty of each citizen to climb Triglav at least once is their lifetime.
+A former Slovene president even believed it was the duty of each citizen to climb Triglav at least once in their lifetime.
 If you are in Slovenia, you simply must visit the Triglav National Park and stand atop its most acclaimed peak.
 Getting there is easy with public transportation, and you only need two days to climb to the top of Slovenia’s highest mountain.

 Slovenian, Italian and Hungarian are all official languages in Slovenia, though English is also widely spoken in the capital and in areas frequented by visitors, such as Triglav.